How Do Free Apps Make Money [9 Monetization Methods]

 Apart from this, it sells 1 million branded t-shirts, backpacks, and stickers every month.

-9. Crowdfunding Model
+9. Freemium Model

 The Freemium word is made by the combination of free and premium.
 The app owners can provide the app for free by limiting some extra features for paid customers.

 The user can access the basic features without any restrictions.
 However, if they want to access some more features, they can access them with in-app purchases or subscriptions.

 This model is highly suitable to attract a vast number of users to your app and offer a preview of what else your app can do.
 The main purpose here is to attract & engage users till the time they are willing to invest in additional features.

 One famous example of this is Tinder.
 The app is available for free and offers various in-app purchases and subscription models.
 To know in detail, check out the Tinder business model.

 With each passing year, the freemium subscription model is becoming popular worldwide.
 According to SensorTower, U.S. revenue of the top 100 subscription apps increased by 21 percent in 2019, which means a growth of $4.6 million from $3.8 million.

 This monetization strategy is suitable for any industry.
 However, it is widely adopted by education, health, dating, and sports applications.

 We have looked at some of the most well-known mobile app monetization models used worldwide.
 Thus, you know answers to questions like how to make money from mobile apps, how to monetize a mobile app, etc.

 All of these monetization models we have shared have their own pros and cons.
 Therefore, you should understand your target audience & competitors and then choose monetization methods effectively.